 This organic loose tea from the 2017 first flush harvest is biodynamically farmed at the Makaibari estate in India's Darjeeling district.
 Established in 1859, Markaibari is the oldest estate in Darjeeling, where a strong commitment to sustainable farming prevails.
 This Fair Trade Certified organic Indian tea is made from the celebrated first harvest of early Spring, called the "first flush."
 Its light, floral cup has a fragrance all its own, with nuances of green and black tea.

 Our First Flush Darjeeling has a bright, lemony infusion with punchy astringency and classic first flush character.
-This year's first flush has additional notes of lime and honey that are balanced by the fruity notes of Muscat grape.
+This year's first flush has notes of zesty lemon and Muscat grape with an aroma that hints at dried apricots.
 We recommend infusing first flush Darjeeling organic black tea with a slightly lower water temperature and shorter steeping time than that of other black teas.

 Ingredients: organic Indian black tea